urbit/docs/reference/azimuth-glossary.md

 #### Network Explorer

 A Bridge-based interface for browsing Azimuth identities.
-You can do things such as see which ships are on which parties, and much more.
+You can do things such as see which ships are on which invite pools, and much more.

 ### Ownership Address

 The Ethereum address that owns a point.
 As the owner, it can perform all possible operations for that point.

-### Party
+### Invite Pool

 Also called an _invite tree_.
-A host starts a party and all individuals invited to this tree have the ability to share remaining, unclaimed invites with others; when an invite is sent to someone, they become a full member of the party and themselves have the ability to invite.
-So parties grow like a tree.
+A host starts a pool and all individuals invited to it have the ability to share remaining, unclaimed invites with others; when an invite is sent to someone, they become a full member of the invite pool and themselves have the ability to invite.
+So membership of the invite pool grows like a tree.

-#### Party Host
+#### Pool Host

-The ship that generates the party.
+The ship that generates the invite pool.
 It's most often a star.

 #### Guest List

-The names of planets invited to the same party, as viewed by a party host.
+The names of planets invited to the same invite pool, as viewed by the pool host.

 #### Invite Cohort

-The names of planets invited to the same party, as viewed by a guest/planet in a party.
+The names of planets invited to the same invite pool, as viewed by the pool's member's.

 #### Sending Invites